pwncollege/linux-luminarium/permissions/chmod-flag/DESCRIPTION.md

 In this challenge, you must change the permissions of the `/flag` file to read it!
 Typically, you need to have write access to the file in order to change its permissions, but I have made the `chmod` command all-powerful for this level, and you can `chmod` anything you want even though you are the `hacker` user.
 This is an ultimate power.
-The `/flag` file is owned by root, and you can't change that, but you can make it readable.
+The `/flag` file is owned by `root`, and you can't change that, but you can make it readable.
 Go and solve this!